how to start a real estate drone business

 2. Legal Requirements and Certifications

 Flying drones for real estate isn’t as simple as taking off.
 You’ll need to follow FAA regulations, specifically for commercial drone operations.
 One of the first things you’ll need is your Part 107 remote pilot certificate, which allows you to fly drones legally for business.
-If you’re unsure where to begin, check out my guide on Flying Drones Legally for Real Estate Photography to make sure you’re staying compliant.

 Insurance is also something you can’t overlook.
-Liability issues can arise quickly, so getting the right coverage will protect both your business and your clients.
+Liability issues can arise quickly, so getting the right coverage will protect your business and clients.
 Beyond federal laws, check into state and local laws since some regions have stricter rules on drone usage, especially around residential properties.

 3. Essential Equipment and Technology